little-world/rust-course/src/09-error-handling-architecture.md

 ## Pattern 2: `anyhow` for Application-Level Errors

 **Problem**: In application code (as opposed to library code), you often don't need to handle each specific error type.
 Your main goal is to understand *why* an operation failed and report it to the user or a logging service.
-Chaining many different error types (`io::Error`, `serde_json::Error`, etc.) can be cumbersome.

 **Solution**: Use the `anyhow` crate. `anyhow::Result` is a type alias for `Result<T, anyhow::Error>`, where `anyhow::Error` is a dynamic error type that can hold any error that implements `std::error::Error`.
-The `.context()` method lets you add human-readable context to errors as they propagate up the call stack.

 **Why It Matters**: `anyhow` provides the convenience of a single, easy-to-use error type for your application while preserving the full chain of underlying causes.
 It strikes a balance between ease of use and detailed diagnostics, which is perfect for the top levels of an application.